 2. If you are a new user, you need to create an account.
 If you are returning user, enter your username and password.
 To create an account, click “Register” and follow the instructions provided on the screen.
 Make sure to affiliate your account with California State University San Marcos, and provide your university e-mail.

 3. Once you are logged in, click “Add a Course or Update Learner Groups”.
 You should see this option under California State University San Marcos shell.

 4. Scroll down and answer Question 1 through 4.
-If you are not doing lab animal research, leave question 2 blank.
-For question 3, make sure to select 'Social and Behavioral Responsible Conduct of Research Course'.
+If you are not doing lab animal research, leave question 2 blank. **If your program is within the School of Education, make sure to select 'Social and Behavioral Responsible Conduct of Research Course' on question 3.**

 5. Click on the name of the course that appears under California State University San Marcos shell to start your training.
 Each course could take up to 4 hours to complete.
 You can always log out and come back later to work on the modules listed under each course.

 6. Once you successfully completed courses, and "passed", click on "Print Report" for each course and save the report as a pdf and upload it to IRBNet with your application.